-Student recognition is a valuable part of the school program at WRES.
+Student recognition is a valuable part of the school program at Belair.
 Honors and awards presented to students are as follows:

 - Accelerated Reader Awards recognizes students who meet their AR goal with 85% average and one (1) student per homeroom with the most AR points. - "A" Honor Roll recognizes students working on grade level who earned all A's or S's in all subjects except conduct.
-This only applies to students in Grades 4 and 5. - "AB" Honor Roll recognizes students working on grade level who earned an 80.0 overall average except conduct.
-This only applies to students in Grades 4 and 5. - Distinguished Scholar Award recognizes students working on grade level who earned all A's in every subject including conduct.
-This only applies to students in Grades 4 and 5. - Grand Slam Award recognizes students who meet the Distinguished Scholar Award and Perfect Attendance Award requirements. - First in Math Award -recognizes one (1) student per grade level for achieving the most points in First in Math. - Special Recognitions awards for miscellaneous outstanding accomplishments. - Perfect Attendance Awards to encourage students to be at school every day.
+This only applies to students in Grades 4-8. - "AB" Honor Roll recognizes students working on grade level who earned an 80.0 overall average except conduct.
+This only applies to students in Grades 4-8. - Highest GPA in core academic and connections classes for students in Grades 6-8. - Special Recognitions awards for miscellaneous outstanding accomplishments.

+• Perfect Attendance Awards - to encourage students to be at school every day.
 [Tardies and/or Early Releases in excess of ten (10) times will disqualify a student from receiving the Perfect Attendance Award for the year.]